First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 13.157

-Number of half-cornado coins minted and tax revenue
+Quantity of half-cornado coins minted and tax revenue during the first coinage period

-In this case, the number of half-cornered corns worked is not large, 270.740 During these seven years of meager harvests, little for the kingdom.
-In the cultivation of these half-cornered Three About one and a quarter kilos of pure silver were used, well below that used in the making of the whole cornados, and the seigniorage tax revenue generated was much lower than these.
+In this case, the number of struck half-cornado coins is not large, barely 270.740 specimens during these seven years, very little for the necessities of the kingdom.
+When strucking these half-cornados, roughly Three and a quarter kilos of pure silver were used, well below the quantity used in the stricking of the entire cornados.
+And the generated seigniorage tax revenue was much lower as well.

-Here too, in the case of half-cornados, the specimens that have survived to our days are few and far between.
+Here too, in the case of half-cornados, the specimens that have survived to our days are few.
 We can classify half-cornados into two large groups, those without a ring near the crown (first mintage) and those with rings near the crown (second mintage).
 Here is an specimen belonging to the first group that has been exhibited at auctions; the size of the crown on these specimens is usually small and, when compared with the Phoebus specimens, they have a clear continuity:

 TAULER & FAU AUCTIONS, AUCTION 144, LOT 1349 24.06.2024

-I believe that the first group of coins are from the first coinage.
-The second group of coins were minted after 1495 and are distinguished by the larger size of the crown and the rings around it.
-The second group of coins is more numerous.
+My first impression would be that the first group of negretes would correspond to the first coinage period.
+The second group of negretes would have been minted after 1495 and are distinguished by the larger size of the crown and the rings around it.
+The specimens pertaining to the second group are more numerous.

 TAULER & FAU AUCTIONS, AUCTION 93, LOT 2015 05.10.2021

-Before taking a look at the expenses, let's make a summary of the total number of coins minted in these seven years:
+Before taking a look at the expenses reflected in the accounting books, let's make a summary of the total number of coins minted in these seven years:

 1487